furious-programming/TreeStructInfo/README.md

 # Comments

 Comments are not elements of trees - are additional informations, always belonging to the elements.
-Each element of the tree (**attribute**, **child node** or **link**) may have a comment, single-line or multiline.
+Each element of the tree (**attributes**, **child nodes** and **links**) may have a comment, single-line or multiline.
 The tree may also have a comment - in this case, it is always written at the beginning of the file, before the main body of the tree.

 Comment is simple the line, which has a prefix `::`: